viaacode/sip-specification/profiles/basic.md

 - The `dc+schema.xml` file MUST NOT contain additional IDs besides the shared ID in the `<dcterms:identifier>`; these MUST be added in the `preservation/premis.xml` file.
 - Some descriptive metadata elements of datatype [String]({{ site.baseurl }}{% link docs/diginstroom/sip/2.1/2_terminology.md %}#string) MUST contain an attribute `@xml:lang` that indicates the language of the metadata element's value (in order to, for example, specify a title or description in multiple languages); these are indicated with `[@xml:lang=*]` in the table below.
 Other elements MUST NOT contain this attribute.
 - The value of the `@xml:lang` attribute MUST be a valid [IETF BCP 47 language tag](https://www.rfc-editor.org/info/bcp47)(see [here](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry) for a list).
+- For some elements the value of the `@xml:lang` attribute MUST be unique for that element.
+These are marked with a unique language tag. [^1]

 {: .important }
 For elements that require the `@xml:lang` attribute, it is still necessary to supply an element with `@xml:lang` set to `nl` even if there is no Dutch content available (e.g., the original title is in English or French and no translation was ever made, or the title is the same in both languages).
 In that case, a title in another language can be copied as if it were Dutch.